Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Benchmark Details

-\textbf{Sci-QA \citep{sciqa}.} Sci-QA is a large-scale dataset designed to evaluate multimodal question answering in the science domain.
+\paragraph{Sci-QA} \cite{sciqa}.
+Sci-QA is a large-scale dataset designed to evaluate multimodal question answering in the science domain.
 It contains over 21,000 multiple-choice questions drawn from elementary to high school curricula, spanning natural science, social science, and language science.
 Each question may include texts, diagrams, or images as context, offering a diverse and challenging setting to assess multimodal reasoning.
+We report image accuracies in Tab.~1.

-\textbf{MM-Vet \citep{mmvet}.} MM-Vet evaluates MLLMs on complex multimodal reasoning tasks, including recognition, OCR, knowledge reasoning, language generation, spatial reasoning, and math.
+\paragraph{MM-Vet} \cite{mmvet}.
+MM-Vet evaluates MLLMs on complex multimodal reasoning tasks, including recognition, OCR, knowledge reasoning, language generation, spatial reasoning, and math.
 It consists of 218 open-ended questions assessed with an LLM-based scoring system.
-Following the original paper, we use GPT-4 (0613) as the evaluator.
+Following the original paper, we use GPT-4-0613 as the evaluator.

-\textbf{GQA \citep{gqa}.} GQA is a large-scale benchmark for visual reasoning and compositional question answering.
+\paragraph{GQA} \cite{gqa}.
+GQA is a large-scale benchmark for visual reasoning and compositional question answering.
 It evaluates object recognition, spatial understanding, and logical inference, providing a systematic test on coherent multi-step reasoning beyond basic recognition.

-\textbf{MME \citep{mme}.} MME is a comprehensive benchmark spanning 14 subtasks across perception (object recognition, OCR, fine-grained identification) and cognition (commonsense reasoning, math, translation, code).
+\paragraph{MME} \cite{mme}.
+MME is a comprehensive benchmark spanning 14 subtasks across perception (object recognition, OCR, fine-grained identification) and cognition (commonsense reasoning, math, translation, code).
 All instruction–answer pairs use a concise yes/no format, enabling broad and consistent evaluation of vision–language abilities.